wdporter/acim/src/workbook/part-i/18-i-am-not-alone-in-experiencing-the-effects-of-my-seeing/index.md

 ---

 1. The idea for today is another step in learning that the thoughts which give rise to what you see are never neutral or unimportant.
-²It also emphasises the idea that minds are joined, which will be given increasing stress later on.
+It also emphasises the idea that minds are joined, which will be given increasing stress later on.

 ::: details Annotations

 #::: details Expanded

 The idea for today is another step in learning that the thoughts which give rise to what you see are never neutral or unimportant.
-²It [the idea for today] also emphasises the idea that minds are joined, which [idea that minds are joined] will be given increasing stress later on.
+It [the idea for today] also emphasises the idea that minds are joined, which [idea that minds are joined] will be given increasing stress later on.

 #::: details Substituted

 The idea for today is another step in learning that the thoughts which give rise to what you see are never neutral or unimportant.
-²The idea for today also emphasises the idea that minds are joined; the idea that minds are joined will be given increasing stress later on.
+The idea for today also emphasises the idea that minds are joined; the idea that minds are joined will be given increasing stress later on.

 #::: details Simplified